aerospike-community/tinkerbench/README.md

 ### Benchmark
 - Run many mergeV's with seed size * seed multiplier
 - Run many edge inserts that attach vertices

+### Steps to use the Load Benchmark
+- Run `./scrips/build-docker.sh` to build the docker image
+- Run `./scripts/run_docker.sh` to run the docker image
+- Edit `./scripts/run_docker.sh` to change the environment variables and configure the benchmark

 ## Identity Benchmark